How Is Each Part of Medicare Funded?

 It's free, simple and secure.

-The Medicare program is primarily funded through a combination of payroll taxes, general revenues and premiums paid by beneficiaries.
-Other sources of revenues include taxes on Social Security benefits, payments from states and interest on payments and investments.
+Other sources of funding include taxes on Social Security benefits, payments from states, and interest on payments and investments.

 Overview of Medicare funding